junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "You lived through those, didn't you?"
 Dean says, not waiting for an answer.
 "Surely it can't hurt me like the past has hurt you.
 The least I can do is to learn how bad it is."

 Cas falls silent for a moment, then says very quietly.
-"Dean, they're really bad."
+"Dean, some of them are really bad."

 And Dean answers him, "Close your eyes then, if you don't want to relive them.
 Hold my hand if you want."
 They're not really face to face in the mental living room any more, so really, that's just a metaphorical speaking.
 But Cas gets it.
 He doesn't argue.
 As if he sits back to Bobby's sofa with a still slightly tensed back.